Amasirat/randimania/README.md

 The modules package contains help, parse, and core modules.

-----help display's a help message on screen
+----help displays a help message on screen

 ----parse contains the parser() function that parses command-line arguments